-CSCH leadership includes co-director(s) and a steering committee comprised of university researchers and community stakeholders engaged in school and child health efforts with focus on research partnerships.
+CSCH leadership includes two co-directors and a steering committee comprised of university researchers and community stakeholders engaged in school and child health efforts with focus on research partnerships.
 The steering committee is comprised of no more than 12 university-based members and no more than 3 community-based members.
 Each steering committee member agrees to serve a two-year term, which may be renewable.
-New steering committee members are nominated by current members.
-The co-directors invite new members based on review of the overall composition of the committee to ensure adequate balance across WSCC domains.
+CSCH affiliates are invited to apply to become steering committee members.
+New steering committee members are selected by current members based on review of the overall composition of the committee to ensure adequate balance across WSCC domains.

 Board of Trustees Distinguished Professor and Neag Endowed Professor of Educational Psychology in the Neag School of Education

 Expertise: behavior assessment, school mental health, coordinated school health

 Associate Professor in HDFS

 Director, Center for Applied Research in Human Development